ministryofjustice/dso-architectural-decisions/doc/adr/0006-deprecate-use-of-terragrunt.md

 easily deployed from machines that do not meet the undocumented environment expected.

+Finally the current usage of Terragrunt has been to stitch together some functional modules to provide something of business value.
+This does not seem to be the best use of Terragrunt.
+Instead several functional modules should be stitched together with a terraform root module to provide something of value to the business.

 ## Consequences

 Terragrunt will be deprecated.
 Future projects the DSO team pick up will no